elpantherd/SkinSeoul/README.md

-# SkinSeoul AI-Powered Automated Merchandising System
+# SkinSeoul's Automated Merchandising System

 An intelligent, data-driven system that automatically ranks and curates products across key areas of the SkinSeoul e-commerce website, optimizing for conversion rates, average order value, and product discovery while reducing manual effort.

 ## 📊 System Overview

-This AI-powered merchandising system dynamically ranks products for the SkinSeoul website homepage carousels based on a sophisticated algorithm that considers multiple business factors:
+This merchandising system dynamically ranks products for the SkinSeoul website homepage carousels based on a sophisticated algorithm that considers multiple business factors:

 - **Sales Velocity (35%)**: Conversion efficiency and total sales volume
 - **Profit Margin (25%)**: Revenue optimization and business profitability